 He is a world-renowned scholar on Immanuel Kant and Georg W.F.
 Hegel.
 My undergraduate philosophy professor used his book as a supplement for teaching modern philosophy.
 He is the premier writer on the philosophical content of art, music, and opera; his books on Richard Wagner are the simultaneously scholarly and popularly accessible works on the genius of Wagner and his project to which he is regularly invited to speak on the matter; his works on religion and the arts are also taught at my alma mater, Yale.
 No one apart from an ignoramus can dispute his impact on scholarship and academia despite having much of academe arranged against him to keep his views silenced.
 In this sense his ability to persevere is a wonderful success story against all odds.

 The impetuous call to sack Sir Roger shows those who clamored for the blade of the guillotine to fall on his head for what they are.
-His sacking also shows the concerted effort to demonize and silence anyone outside the public orthodoxy of thought which is stunting minds, hearts, and souls from any serious intellectual development and consideration.
+His sacking also exposed the concerted effort to demonize and silence anyone outside the public orthodoxy of thought which is stunting minds, hearts, and souls from any serious intellectual development and consideration.
 But this is not a new phenomenon.

 Thucydides informs us language often becomes so thoroughly debased that it serves as a weapon for the mob: